 Insolvency proceedings are set out in the Enforcement and Bankruptcy Law (Law No. 2004) ("Enforcement and Bankruptcy Law").
-A Turkish corporate entity will be deemed insolvent if (i) it becomes unable to pay its debts to its creditors; or, (ii) it loses two thirds of its paid-up capital due to its losses; or (iii) its assets are not sufficient to cover its debts; or (iv) it ceases to make payments (borçlunun ödemelerini tatil etmesi).
+A Turkish corporate entity will be deemed insolvent if:

+- (i) it becomes unable to pay its debts to its creditors; or, - (ii) it loses two thirds of its paid-up capital due to its losses; or - (iii) its assets are not sufficient to cover its debts: or - (iv) it ceases to make payments (borçlunun ödemelerini tatil etmesi).
 However, in order for a Turkish entity to be declared bankrupt, a bankruptcy judgment must be given by a commercial court.
 Bankruptcy is declared by the relevant commercial court on the initiative of a creditor or at the request of a Turkish entity itself.

 Typically, a bankruptcy judgment by a commercial court is preceded by a debt enforcement procedure.
 Pursuant to the enforcement procedure under bankruptcy law (iflas yoluyla icra takibi), the legal procedure for collection of a debt may commence with a written application by a creditor to the relevant Enforcement Office (İcra Müdürlüğü) (an official debt collection agency).
 The Enforcement Office shall serve a payment order on the relevant debtor.
 The debtor may contest the payment order within 7 days of its receipt or pay the relevant amount to the Enforcement Office within such time.
-In the event that the debtor neither raises an objection nor makes a payment within the 7 day period, a creditor may commence bankruptcy proceedings in the commercial court located where the creditor is incorporated.
-If the debtor objects to the payment order within the 7 day period, the creditor must seek permission from the court to proceed.
-In such proceedings, the creditor will ask for the debtor's objection to be lifted and claims bankruptcy.
+In the event that the debtor neither raises an objection nor makes a payment within the 7-day period, a creditor may commence bankruptcy proceedings in the commercial court located where the creditor is incorporated.
+If the debtor objects to the payment order within the 7-day period. the creditor must seek permission from the court to proceed.
+In such proceedings, the creditor will ask for the debtor's objection to be lifted and claim bankruptcy.

-There are certain circumstances where a creditor may file a bankruptcy petition directly with the commercial court without first applying to the execution office and having a payment order served on the debtor, i.e., "direct bankruptcy".
-Creditors may apply for direct bankruptcy when: (i) the residence of the debtor is not known; (ii) the debtor has fled for purposes of avoiding creditors; (iii) occurrence or attempt by the debtor of fraudulent transactions which threaten the interests of creditors; (iv) the debtor has suspended payment; (vi) failure to pay a receivable evidenced by a final court award in spite of a payment order served by the debtor is rejected by the court or the period given for restructuring of debt is cancelled; or (viii) the liabilities of the debtor are more than its assets.
+There are certain circumstances where a creditor may file a bankruptcy petition directly with the commercial court without first applying to the execution office and having a payment order served on the debtor, i.e. "direct bankruptcy".
+Creditors may apply for direct bankruptcy when: (i) the residence of the debtor is not known; (ii) the debtor has fled for purposes of avoiding creditors; (iii) where the debtor carries out, or attempts to carry out fraudulent transactions which threaten the interests of creditors: (iv) the debtor has hidden assets during an attachment proceeding; (v) the debtor has suspended payments; (vi) the debtor has failed to pay a receivable evidenced by a final court award in spite of a payment order served by the enforcement office; (vii) a restructuring of debt proposal of the debtor is rejected by the court or the period given for restructuring of debt is cancelled; or (viii) the liabilities of the debtor are more than its assets.